jcorporation/myMPD/docs/configuration/mpd-connection.md

 ### MPD autodetection

-myMPD tries to autodetect the mpd connection only at first start.
+myMPD tries to autodetect the mpd connection only at first start (if no mpd_host file is found in the `state` directory).

 1. Uses the default MPD environment variables
 2. Searches for a mpd socket